mlouis96/DataViz/part1finalproject.md

-Some data that is qualitative that I can work on make visuals for
+Some data that is qualitative that I can work on to make visuals for:

 | Article/Paper Title | How will it be Used | source  |
 | Double Standards in Social Media Content Moderation | Article has info that can be used to show algorithm bias, and existing moderation methods| [Link Here](https://www.brennancenter.org/our-work/research-reports/double-standards-social-media-content-moderation/)  |